BexLeetBox/SmartMat/README.md

 Open your browser and navigate to http://localhost:5173

-## Contributing

-Contributions are welcome!
-To contribute, please fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.